-GitHub Copilot Pricing Plans & Tiers
+GitHub Copilot Pricing Plans and Tiers

 AI pair programmer that suggests code in your editor